 Before the operations women are often told by their surgeons that it is a safe procedure with “very little” risk.
 The FDA also says breast implants are relatively safe.

-There is in fact a growing body of evidence, in conjunction with thousands of horror stories from women all over the world who have had implants which have ended up in disaster, to prove that they are not safe and are actually causing debilitating autoimmune disorders and other physical problems in many women.
+There is in fact a growing body of evidence, in conjunction with thousands of horror stories from women all over the world whose implants ended in disaster, to prove that they are not safe and are actually causing debilitating autoimmune disorders and other physical problems in many women.

 If you have breast implants, or are considering them, I urge you to take this article very seriously.
 And if any of your friends or family members already have implants, please show them this article.
 Their health and life (as well as your own) may depend on this knowledge.